Talks & Events

 Art that Speaks: Meiro Koizumi

-Royal Society of Arts (Durham Street Auditorium), London
+Royal Society of Arts, London

 White Rainbow and Japan Foundation presented an artist talk by Meiro Koizumi, to coincide with his solo show at White Rainbow.
 Meiro Koizumi will introduce his representative works to date, his most recent work showcased at the gallery, and his challenging attitude towards the subject.The talk was followed by conversation with Charlotte Knaup.